Learn from experience

 The issue, however, is not simply the number of STEM classes and STEM‐related degrees being offered.
 The issue is not having applied STEM, i.e. innovation.
 Study after study shows that the United States is falling behind its global competition.
 Schools that offer STEM‐related courses within the context of larger universities are not addressing the market needs.
 It is Florida Poly's position that there is significant difference from having an "innovation center" as part of a university and having an "innovative university."
 Florida Poly believes that its concept of an innovation university will set it apart.

 Yes.
-We are funded by the state of Florida and enjoy strong community support from our foundation, as well as groups like Florida Poly Vision.
-Go to flpo.ly/b12 to join our booster club.
+We are funded by the state of Florida and enjoy strong support from our community and foundation.

 Yes.
 We're in great company and enjoy support and funding from the Governor's office and the State.